TeachingUndergradsCHC/modules/Fundamentals/task_mapping/demo.md

 Pull up the matrix-vector source code in an editor and do a walk-through.

-  - discuss command-line arguments
+  * discuss command-line arguments
-  - discuss basics of an OpenMP directive
+  * discuss basics of an OpenMP directive

 **3. Build the code on the command-line**

-    g++ -o matvec -fopenmp -O3 matvec.c
+    gcc -o matvec -fopenmp -O3 matvec.c

+   `matvec` is parallelized with OpenMP.
+So the `-fopenmp` flag is required.
+Compiling at `-O3` is likely to give more predictable performance numbers.

+**4. Run and time the sequential and parallel version of the code**

+Run the code with a single thread (i.e., serial version).
+The matrix size and number of reps can be adjusted based on the system where the code is running and the amount of time to be devoted to this demo.
+With 10000 and 20 the sequential version should run for 3-4 seconds.

+    time ./matvec 10000 20 1

-Run and time the code
+Run the code with 2 threads and time the run.

-    time ./matvec 10000 4
+    time ./matvec 10000 20 2

+Discuss the performance improvements with parallelization.
+Time permitting, the code can be run with 2, 4, ...
+N threads (where N = number of processing cores on the system) to show the scalability of the code and discuss Amdahl's Law.

 **4. Discuss mapping of threads to processors**

-   Introduce the taskset utility and discuss how it can be used to map threads to processing cores.
+   Introduce the `taskset` utility and discuss how it can be used to map threads to processing cores.

-    taskset -c 0 ./matvec  // run program on core 0 taskset -c 0-3 ./matvec // run program on all cores (0 through 3)
+	## run program on core 0 with 4 threads
+    taskset -c 0 ./matvec 10000 20 4
+	## run program on 2 cores (2 and 5) with 4 threads
+    taskset -c 2,5 ./matvec 10000 20 4

+Discuss software and hardware threads and impact on performance.

 **5. Run code on _little_ cores**

   Run the code on the cores set up as little cores and measure execution time.

-    time taskset -c 0,1 ./matvec
+    taskset -c 0-3 ./matvec 10000 20 4

   Re-run the code and measure detailed performance metrics with perf

-    perf stat taskset -c 0,1 ./matvec
+    perf stat taskset -c 0-3 ./matvec 10000 20 4

   Re-run the code and measure power and energy

-    likwid-perfctr -c 0,1 -g ENERGY taskset -c 0,1 ./matvec
+    likwid-perfctr -c 0-3 -g ENERGY taskset -c 0-3 ./matvec 10000 20 4

 **6. Run code on _big_ cores**

    Run the code on the cores set up as little cores and measure execution time.

-    time taskset -c 2,3 ./matvec
+    time taskset -c 4-7 ./matvec 10000 20 4

    Re-run the code and measure power and energy

-    likwid-perfctr -c 0,1 -g ENERGY taskset -c 0,1 ./matvec
+    likwid-perfctr -c 4-7 -g ENERGY taskset -c 4-7 ./matvec 10000 20 4

 **7. Discuss the implications of the results**